-The usual suspects around critical impact clearances have traditionally been assessing and handling the relation with the relevant regulators or control authorities, or more recently and acutely the Sanctions impact.
-Beyond them, checking the mechanism for analysing and authorising foreign investments from outside of the EU space has become of ever-increasing importance.
+The usual suspects around critical impact clearances have traditionally been assessing and handling the relation with the relevant regulators or control authorities.
+More recently and acutely we are seeing an ever-pervasive intervention by the states with Aid Measures and Stimulus Packages, as well as by opening new Taxation roads, all justified by recourse to the better public good.
+In this context, checking the mechanism for analysing and authorising foreign investments from outside of the EU space has become of increasing importance.
 Together therewith, and of course related thereto, the assessment of conducting business bans and restrictions, as for example limitations of rights to partner or bid, limitations of capital expenditures or investment, including profit repatriations, are getting a central role in the diligence review.
 The same is applicable in case of the risk of state intervention by means of regulation or administrative actions, or by indirect competition more generally.
-Careful review of change of control provisions of all nature, scale and effect, and at all
+Assessment from an FDI protection perspective became of $\overset{\cdot}{a}$ momentous importance.
+Irrespective of the international treaty instruments that one is looking at, all such legislative state aid measures, subsidies and tax pieces are typically host state measures taken within a state's right to regulate.
+It is true that the right to regulate remains a largely recognized qualifier to any standard of protection of investment, but the test against all basic protection standards to determine if measures could get effectively expropriatory, or discriminatory, or disproportionate to the objective that they intend to achieve must be made.

-Careful review of change of control provisions of all nature, scale and effect, and at all levels, remains a key concern, including with respect to the risk to trigger a hostile action or a take-over or a mandatory procedure of any kind as a result of the prospected transaction.
-Nonetheless, at the same time the compliance package - "The ABC Review" - and the reputational assessment, including issues in the public-private relation, got equally important.
-Same goes with what I refer to as "The Triple K Analysis" or the KYP - KYS - KYC Assessment [know your partner, your supplier and your customer].
-All these require an even more pervasive investigation when it comes to publicly funded contracts, joint venture agreements and consortia or contractor or sub-contractor agreements in relation to public to private contracts, which will add a layer of complexity where there is 'PEP involvement'.
+Careful review of change of control provisions of all nature, scale and effect, and at all levels, remains a key concern, including with respect to the risk to trigger a hostile action or a takeover or a mandatory procedure of any kind as a result of the prospected transaction.
+Nonetheless, at the same time the compliance package - "The ABC Review" - and the reputational assessment, including issues in the publicprivate relation, got equally important.
+Same goes with what I refer to as "The Triple K Analysis" or the KYP - KYS -KYC Assessment [know your partner, your supplier and your customer].
+All these require an even more pervasive investigation when it comes to publicly funded contracts, joint venture agreements and consortia or contractor or subcontractor agreements in relation to public to private contracts, which will add a layer of complexity where there is 'PEP involvement'.
 Scrutiny of contractual arrangements where politically exposed persons are involved has always been a hot point in the DD, but the standard of review got elevated notably.
-As it is the case with the assessment of conflicts of interest
+As it is the case with the assessment of conflicts of